-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval =
+Responsible Party for data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review

-Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify: Additional data collection, analysis, and aggregation will be done, as necessary, to address unusual issues that may arise.
+Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify: Additional data collection, analysis, and aggregation will be done, as necessary, to address unusual issues that may arise.

 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-Additional data collection, analysis, and aggregation will be done, as necessary, to address unusual issues that may arise.
+Responsible Party for data aggregation Frequency of data aggregation and and analysis (check each that applies): analysis (check each that applies): Additional data collection, analysis, and aggregation will be done, as necessary, to address unusual issues that may arise.